 A common example would be trade financing line facility which usually requires the borrower to pay an annual credit insurance fee of between 0.75%-1.5% of the credit line.

-Some banks facility products such as UOB business loan might also be bundled with key-man insurance for their term loan facilities.
+Some banks facility products might also be bundled with key-man insurance for their term loan facilities.
 This insurance fee will usually be charged annually throughout the loan tenure period.

 4. Legal fees

 There’s usually no legal fees involved for simple plain vanilla business loan facilities such as unsecured term loan.

 However, for slightly more complex facilities especially secured loans with collateral, there might be legal fees involved which the borrower must bear.

 The most common legal fees associated with business financing would be asset based financing such as commercial/industrial property loans or equipment loans.

 There are property conveyancing legal fees borrower has to pay to the financing bank’s empaneled law firm.
 Some banks will subsidize a portion of this legal fees on behalf of the borrower.